-Although these blueberry muffins from BBC Good Food are higher in calories than some of the other snacks in this list (coming in at 200 calories apiece), they still make for a more nutritious treat alternative to high-calorie snacks like crisps and chocolate bars.
+Although these blueberry muffins from BBC Good Food are higher in calories than some of the other snacks on this list (coming in at 200 calories apiece), they still make for a more nutritious treat alternative to processed snacks like crisps and chocolate bars.

-This blueberry muffin recipe from BBC Good Food also uses wholemeal flour for extra fibre and Greek yoghurt for added protein (and to help the sponge stay moist for longer).
+This blueberry muffin recipe also uses wholemeal flour for extra fibre, and Greek yoghurt for added protein (and to help the sponge stay moist for longer).

 12. Homemade guacamole

-Guacamole, which originates from Central Mexico, is guaranteed to bring some sunshine vibes to your day!
-It’s a light, fresh-tasting snack (made from avocados, tomato, lime, and other ingredients) that traditionally has a spicy kick.
+Guacamole originates from Central Mexico and is guaranteed to bring some happy vibes to your day!
+It’s a light, fresh snack (made from avocados, tomato, lime, and herbs) that traditionally has a spicy kick.

-Plus, avocados are great for giving you an energy boost because they provide plenty of B vitamins, which are responsible for helping us to convert our food into energy.
+Plus, avocados are great for giving you an energy boost because they provide plenty of B vitamins, which are responsible for helping us convert our food into energy.

-There are various different ways you can make guacamole at home, but if you’re looking for somewhere to start, then check out this South American-style guacamole with popped black beans recipe from Jamie Oliver, which is topped with black beans and mixed seeds.
-Or, if you like a spicy taste, then you could try this guacamole recipe which uses chilli from The Happy Foodie.
+There are various different ways to make guacamole, but if you’re looking for somewhere to start, check out this South American-style guacamole recipe from Jamie Oliver, which is topped with black beans and mixed seeds.
+Or, if you like a spicy taste, you could try this spicy guacamole recipe from Happy Foodie.

-13. Healthy banana bread blondies
+13. Healthy banana blondies

-Banana bread is a well-loved classic bake that many of us love, but it can also have a high sugar and fat content.
-These blondies are a great healthy alternative because they use nut butter rather than dairy-based butter, which is higher in protein and lower in saturated fat.
+Banana bread is a well-loved classic, but it can have a high sugar and fat content.
+These blondies are a great healthy alternative because they use nut butter instead of dairy-based butter, which is higher in protein and lower in saturated fat.

-14. Jalapeno poppers
+14. Jalapeño poppers